cfree14/dcrab_multistressor/README.md

-# Multistressor management strategies in the OR/WA Dungeness crab fishery
+# Multi-stressor management strategies in the OR/WA Dungeness crab fishery

 This is the GitHub repository for the MSE-subteam working on a proposal to understand the impact of multiple climate stressors on the OR/WA Dungeness crab fishery and to evaluate the performance of management strategies that may be robust to these impacts.